clockwork189/Calculator-IOS/README.md

 Calculator app for IOS

-It implements a standard infix infix calculator stack notation
+It implements a standard postfix calculator stack notation